 How To Make Amazing Photos Into The Light

 Think of all those times when your subject's face photographs jet black.
-Perhaps the sky looks great, but the foreground has recorded far darker than expected.
+Perhaps the sky looks great, but your subject has recorded far darker than expected.

-- "Do you have a hanky (as in a pocket handkerchief)?"
-It wasn't just Bilbo who left home without one.
+"Do you have a hanky?”
+It wasn't just Bilbo who left home without his pocket handkerchief.

 New Technology Creates A New Reality